Feevah/The-Store/README.md

 ## This is an app I am building using arrays to keep an inventory of products.
 ### It should allow the user to see what is available and how much of that product is available.

 ## Still a lot to do as I'd like to incorporate this code into my Pallet Project to keep inventory of the pallets in stock.

 - [X] Create an inventory array and associate a number with each item.
 Then get user input that purchases items (subtracts one from the item).
 - [ ] Make a function that will repeat above item with any item in array.
-If you have any input @axecopfire, I'm working on method 2
+If you have any input @axecopfire  I'm working on method 2 in my store.js file.

 # Grocery Store app functions: